mfuu/sortable-dnd/README.md

     // see @SortableEvent
   },

-  // Event when you move an item in the list or between lists
+  // Move an item in the list or between lists
   onMove: (event) => {
     // see @SortableEvent
   },